PrairieLearn/PrairieLearn/doc/contributing.md

 # Contributing to PrairieLearn

-For background information on using git effectively, see Matt's [git quick reference](http://lagrange.mechse.illinois.edu/git_quick_ref/).

 ## GitHub: distributed model (for contributors)

 **Getting started as a collaborator:** Everyone should fork the main repository on GitHub.
 The full name of this repository is `PrairieLearn/PrairieLearn` (`"organization_name/repo_name"`); when you fork it, GitHub will create a repo named `user_name/PrairieLearn`.
 If you're not sure you to fork the repo, see [Github's instructions](https://help.github.com/articles/fork-a-repo/).